learn-co-curriculum/phase-0-html-experiencing-html-lab/README.md

 ### Content as a List in a Text File

 A problem with our _content_ is that it doesn't explicitly state anywhere that it's a list.
-In the example, *you* see a list of songs. *we* see a list of songs.
+In the example, we see a list of songs.
 But a browser doesn't know what a "list" is.

 We need to help browser **know**  what a list is.
 The secret is to add "notes" or "breadcrumbs" to the content that tell the browser that it has list items